 The next time you're digging through public sites for homes for sale, and getting instant home valuation estimates, keep in mind that this is a simple process to give you an idea of your market.
 A very general idea.
 But after you've found the perfect house, or after you've decided that the numbers make some sense for you to sell, call your favorite real estate agent and make sure they give you a more detailed look into the market and assist you through the full process, not just the exciting first parts.
 Because it's going to be in the middle of a contract when the lending is falling apart, or negotiations can't be made on repairs and emotions are at an all time high, that you are going to wish you had put down your laptop and had an agent fighting for you by your side.
 Use the internet, have fun with it's amazing resources, but don't let it replace your agent.
 We aren't in an age, just yet, where technology can do everything a professional can.

 Author:Lynda Western Phone: 602-919-0857 Dated: August 28th 2017 Views: 429 About Lynda: A family oriented person, Lynda has a passion for helping people in unfortunate situations.
 An Ariz...

 View our latest blog posts in your RSS reader.
 Click here to access.

 The partners of Re/Max Preferred Choice specialize in both the purchase and sale of residential and commercial real estate, as well as providing property management services.
 We have been in business since 1996 and have a long history of providing exceptional customer service to our agents.

-Sean & Wendy in Glendale, on behalf of Justin Schlegel
+Aaron & Sarah in Peoria, on behalf of Justin Schlegel